 - Blaming and scapegoating

-The good news is that, once we’ve discovered that we might be making one of these assumptions, we will probably have more time to check it out than than Amadou Diallo and the police officers did.
-And the negative consequences are likely to be less immediate and dramatic.
-But this extra time will only be useful if we put it to good use, to take better actions.
+The good news is that if we do make any of these assumptions we will probably have more time to spot and correct them than Amadou Diallo and the police officers did.
+But this time will only be useful if we use it to check for and spot our mistaken assumptions and then take different actions.

-Over the next 12 months, do you expect that you will have to take more decisions or fewer decisions in situations you haven’t encountered before?
-Will the negative consequences of making a mistaken assumption increase or decrease?
-What actions are you taking to improve your ability to spot and check your mistaken assumptions?
+Over the next 12 months, do you expect to take more decisions or fewer decisions in situations you haven’t encountered before?
+Will the negative consequences of making mistaken assumptions in those situations be bigger or smaller?
+Would it be useful to improve your ability to notice and correct your mistaken assumptions?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.